slcs-jsc/jurassic/docs/manual/installation.md

 ## Configuring the build

 JURASSIC uses a Makefile-based build system.
-Prior to compilation, you may need to edit the configuration files to match your local compiler and MPI setup.
+Prior to compilation, you may need to edit the Makefile or set make variables to match your local compiler and MPI setup.

 Typical configuration options include:

--   Selection of the Fortran compiler
+- Selection of the Fortran and C compilers
 - Compiler optimization and debugging flags
--   Enabling or disabling MPI support
+- Enabling or disabling MPI support (retrieval only)
 - Enabling OpenMP parallelization

 On HPC systems, it is recommended to load the appropriate compiler and MPI modules before configuring the build.